rmcanany/SolidEdgeHousekeeper/README.md

 Please note this is not a perfect program.
 It is not guaranteed not to mess up your files.
 Back up any files before using it.

 ## KNOWN ISSUES
 Does not support managed files.
 Cause: Unknown.
 Possible workaround: Process the files in an unmanaged workspace.
+Update 10/10/2021: Some users have reported success with BiDM managed files.

 Some tasks may not support versions of Solid Edge prior to SE2020.
 Cause: Maybe an API call not available in previous versions.
 Possible workaround: Use SE2020 or later.